A-Z Artist Index Compilations Record Labels Media

 including the Underground; Paul O'Brien earlier roadied for The Outpatients.

-The name is a pun on the then topical 'moving statues', a plague
+The name is a pun on the then topical 'moving statues' debacle.

 Haden -- Ballymena, mid-80s